yogeshkumar2491/yogeshkumar2491/README.md

                                                 Hi there 👋, I'm Yogesh Kumar

-Have exposure♛ to building professional front-end applications 💻 and Back-end applications.
+Have exposure♛ to building professional full stack applications 💻.
 Experienced with a demonstrated history of working in the information technology and services industries🏢 .
 Skilled in FrontEnd and BackEnd Technologies✍️ as React.js, Redux, EcmaScript, JavaScript, TypeScript, Socket Programming, Serverless development, HTML, CSS, Bootstrap, Flexbox, .GitHub, PHP, SQL.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.
 I have created 15+ mini & major projects💼 on FullStack(React+Node) and other technologies.
 Also deployed and having live-hosted projects📽, checkout out my GitHub pages📒.